prefuzek/angst-in-space/README.md

 There are three ways to play:
 - Locally, taking turns at the computer
 - By email, sending the saved gamestate at the end of each turn.
 If you do this, just replace your old `save.txt` with the new one, then click 'Load' to get the new gamestate. (`save.txt` is created and read/written in the same directory as the .jar file.)
-- NEW AND EXPERIMENTAL: Online - see Section 6: Online Play
+- Online - see Section 5: Online Play

 ### 1. Setup:

-When you start the game, you'll be given a menu with options for starting a new game.
+When you start the game, you'll have the choice of starting a local (offline) game, hosting an online game, or connecting to an online game.
+Here we'll go over starting a local game.
+For more information about online play, see section 5.

 There are five available empires - to start a game you must choose at least two.
 There are two additional options that you can toggle: Random Start and Objectives.

 When you start the game, it will generate a galaxy based on how many empires are playing the game.
 If Random Start is turned on, each empire will start with two random connected planets.
 If it is left off, the game will use a pre-made setup (almost certainly more balanced than a random start).
 One of each player's planets will start with a higher development level.